1:9

 The sky was billowing with gray clouds and the tops of the Spirals disappeared into them.
 The Spirals were built relatively near to each other, like a thick forest.”

-Una was trembling.
+Vee was trembling.
 She knelt beside him, her hands nearly convulsing.

 She nodded and next all was set.
 The timer read 40 minutes.
 And they quickly snuck out back through the Spirals, through the fence, and ran through the field, and into the night’s shadow.
 A guard spotted them, and shined a large spotlight on them!
-They heard dogs bark, and ran faster.
+They heard dogs bark, and they ran faster.

 The Thousand Spirals were gone.